llsc12/SwitchRPC/README.md

 All pages from this subdomain are static and hosted on GitHub Pages, you can examine them with inspect element to see exactly what they do.

+UPDATE: I think I switched this to cf pages

 ## Credits

 - NXGallery for the webserver implementation, very epic